mongodb/specifications/source/client-side-operations-timeout/tests/README.rst

 This test MUST only be run against enterprise server versions 4.2 and higher.

 #.
-Launch a mongoryptd process on 23000.
+Launch a mongocryptd process on 23000.
 #.
 Create a MongoClient (referred to as ``client``) using the URI ``mongodb://localhost:23000/?timeoutMS=1000``.
 #.
 Using ``client``, execute the ``{ ping: 1 }`` command against the ``admin`` database.
 #.
 Verify via command monitoring that the ``ping`` command sent did not contain a ``maxTimeMS`` field.